MichaelTJones/ladder/README.md

 ((2 * n * n) * (n - 1) * n * (n + 1)) / 3

 there is a solution like this in `lattice_test.go` for a growing collection of simple graph types.
-When I finish I may send these in to OEIS.
+(Update: Now that I did all this, I see that the Weiner Index is essentially half the value I was looking for, and that the analytic solutions were already available.
+Ref:  http://mathworld.wolfram.com/WienerIndex.html)

 Benchmarks come in two varieties, V1 and V2.
 V1 are single-threaded while V2 use every processor allowed by GOMAXPROCS.